luiz5navarro1/luiz5navarro1/README.md

 to SQL), Javascript, HTML and CSS.
 I'm currently improving my Salesforce capabilities, willing to take my Salesforce Developer 1 certification, and doing as much work as I can in my original background languages.
-I'm looking to collaborate on projects involving logics, no matter the programming language used, so I can keep growing on my knowledge.
+I'm looking to collaborate on projects involving logics, no matter what programming language is in use, so I can keep growing on my knowledge.
 I can be reached at luiz5navarro1@gmail.com